tsatalos/tsatalos.github.com/2012-08-20-creating-sql-db-from-csv-files.markdown

 * `$USERNAME` set it to root for development use
 * `$DBNAME` the database name
 * `$SCRIPTDIR` the directory where csv_db_import is located
+* `$SCHEMA` do not use for mysql - for postgres you can use it to avoid putting tables at top level

 with your own